tonishantyadav/storefront/README.md

   GET /store/customers/me
 ```
 ## Contact
 For any questions or feedback, please contact me at inishantyadav24@gmail.com.
-I hope you find Storefront useful for your store management needs!
+I hope you find Storefront useful for your store management needs.
 Happy coding!